g-behealthy/BeHealthy-Android-Framework/README.md

 ```

 In the next code we see the use of @HiltAndroidApp to initialize the use of dependency injecting, it is necessary to implement Configuration.Provider and override getWorkManagerConfiguration and pass the previously injected HiltWorkerFactory, to return a new configuration.

+### Kotlin

 ```
 @HiltAndroidApp